Lucy Easthope

-Lucy Easthope is a UK expert and adviser on emergency planning and disaster recovery.
-She is a Professor in Practice of Risk and Hazard at the University of Durham, and co-founder of the After Disaster Network at the university.
-She is also a Fellow in Mass Fatalities and Pandemics at the Centre for Death and Society at the University of Bath, a researcher at the Joint Centre for Disaster Research at Massey University, a Senior Fellow of the Emergency Planning College, and a member of the Cabinet Office National Risk Assessment Behavioural Science Expert Group.
+Lucy Easthope is a British expert and adviser on emergency planning and disaster recovery.
+She is a former Professor in Practice of Risk and Hazard at the University of Durham, and co-founder of the After Disaster Network at the university.
+She is also a visiting professor in mass fatalities and pandemics at the Centre for Death and Society at the University of Bath, a researcher at the Joint Centre for Disaster Research at Massey University, a former Senior Fellow of the Emergency Planning College, and a member of the Cabinet Office National Risk Assessment Behavioural Science Expert Group.